-Willamette students also directly benefit from our proximity to the government offices of the State of Oregon, our active chapter of Net Impact, the Willamette University Center for Governance and Public Policy Research, the relationships we have developed with government and not-for-profit organizations through the PACE program and client projects.
+Willamette students also directly benefit from our proximity to the government offices of the State of Oregon, our active chapter of Net Impact, and the relationships we have developed with government and not-for-profit organizations through the PACE program and client projects.

 Job titles of alumni in public and not-for-profit careers include city manager, commissioner, regional development officer, director, community development manager, project officer, policy analyst, and other functionally oriented titles such as analyst, director, auditor and manager.

 Students who choose to pursue a concentration in Public and Not-for-Profit Management should complete a minimum of three (3) courses from the following list of elective courses with a grade of B (3.0) or higher.

 - GSM 6013A/B - Philanthropic Investment for Community Impact (two-semester course).
 Previously titled Grant Administration: Concept to Consequences.

 - GSM 6203 - Seminar in Benefit-Cost Analysis

 - GSM 6231 - Strategic Marketing for Public and Private Not-for-Profit Organizations